cogdog/dailyblank/README.md

 ![](images/dlvrit-feed-update.jpg "Feed Update Settings")

-(note previously you could add a hashtag to all tweets, but the Twitter API took this away.
-You can now add them as a Theme Option.
+Note: previously you could add a hashtag to all tweets, but the Twitter API took this away.
+You can now add them as a Theme Option of the Daily Blank (this adds the tag to each item's titlw).

 No other settings are required for the feed.
 Now on the right side, under destinations, click *+add*.
 Click the twitter icon, and then authenticate with the account you want to be sending out the tweets.